 I associate coins with money matters, money requires work, which is batons.
 For work/career/planning related questions I am immediately tuned into how the coins and batons interact.

 Here we come to another point, what happens when the question is about spirituality but no cups or swords come out?
 What if Majors pop into play?
-Well, the way I see it our best tool in reading the cards, always, is our vision.
+Well, the way I see it, our best tool in reading the cards, always, is our vision and the context, what we see happening and what the question is.
 Not our repertoire of meanings.
 How are these cards interacting?
 If batons show up in a question about spirituality, well how do they contextualize the question itself?
 More work (lots of batons), heaviness, detachment (less batons)?
 What are the cards around it doing?
 Are there court cards around?
 How are the Majors interacting with the minors?
 With force?
 Guidance?
 Direction?
 The elegance and potency of reading cards lies in its ability to hone our skill of seeing.
 How we are aware of what is around us, and how the elements around us interact.
-The goal with card reading, and awareness in general, is arriving at that point of detachment.
-Where we are able to extricate ourselves from cultural/societal norms, and are hence able to see the natural flow of interaction between people, concepts, and nature.
-When we are able to tap into this awareness, then card reading flows because we remove our self from the equation and read from our seeing.
+The goal with card reading and awareness is arriving at that point of detachment, being able to see what is happening without muddying it in guesswork.
+Where we are able to extricate ourselves from cultural/societal norms, and are hence able to witness the natural flow of interactions, between people, concepts, and nature.
+When we are able to tap into this awareness, then card reading flows, because we remove our self (our fabrications and notions) from the equation and read from our seeing.
 When approached this way, card reading is an excellent exercise that can be transmuted into many other facets of life, how we interact with others, how we approach our problems, and our goals.

-At the moment of posing a question to the cards, the formulated answer starts turning the cogs in our self.
-From that instant onward, the answer is in our hands not with the cards, what we do with that is our working.
-Therefore, it’s best to keep it simple, keep the question direct, and always think about what is possible within the realm of what is reasonable/logical.
+At the moment of posing a question to the cards, the formulated answer starts turning the cogs in our self as we see how the cards interact and create tensions.
+How do the cards make up feel?
+What is verbalized from what we see is divination.
+Therefore, it is best to keep it simple, keep the question direct, and always think about what is possible within the realm of what is reasonable/logical.

 For most of my cartomantic endeavors I stay away from using positional spreads.
 For yes/no questions, a simple 3-5 card throw is enough.
 I personally prefer odd numbers so 3 or 5 cards is the way to go.

-Also, it is good to note that yes/no questions are good for when you are working with spirits, or in other words when you are interacting with forces outside of yourself.
+Also, it is good to note that yes/no questions are good for when you are working with spirits, or spirit work.

 I hope this has given you some food for thought, or at least led to cartomantic explorations.